-Organizational culture comprises a plethora of aspects from behaviors and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wide and individual.
+Organizational culture comprises a plethora of aspects from behaviors and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wise and individual.
 This culture, which is so multi-faceted and complex in nature, is what gives an organization an identity, a backbone, and a code to act by.
 It is a huge determinant of workplace happiness, engagement, productivity, and consequently – success.

 While organizational culture is often driven through employee-centric initiatives, activities and awareness campaigns, what is often overlooked is that the most important people in driving change are managers.
 It is the leaders who set an example, especially from a behavioral perspective.
 And even though culture is taught, it cannot be taught with just words on a poster or some activities a few times a year.
 Culture, just like any other abstract and intrinsically complex concept, is something that is internalized over time, often subconsciously, and with a strong sense of awareness, even consciously.

 So, how can managers help drive culture?

 Setting an example

 Managers should not just be examples of professional acumen and official expertise.
 They are human and they have had prolific histories in the field and in life.
 So, aside from appropriating them as models of purely work-associated aspects, organizations should leverage the experience and mentor-ship skills that managers possess to drive culture within and across teams and departments.
 When a manager, for instance, deals with an employee’s work problems with empathy and understanding, a trickle- down effect causes the team to aspire to behaviors at par with the manager’s.
 A manager who takes a personal interest in customer opinions, rather than only writing or preaching about “customer centricity” will only wake team members up to the fact that values are culture are more about doing than saying.

 Integrating with the team